-League of Legends is a free-to-play Multiplayer Online Battle Arena (MOBA) .
+League of Legends is a free-to-play Multiplayer Online Battle Arena (MOBA), if you’re not familiar with the term, check out this article What is a MOBA Game.
 The game is all about strategy, teamwork, and outplaying the 0/10 Yasuo mid (you’ll get the reference soon.)
 Each game you get to play as one of the many champions available.
 While League has several game modes to choose between, the “go-to” game mode is Summoner’s Rift.

 What Is Summoner’s Rift?

 Summoner’s Rift is a 5vs5 team-based strategy game.
 Each team has their own base, and whichever team destroys the other team’s base first wins.
 While the “core” of it may sound simple, the hard part is what’s involved in getting to your opponent’s base.

 You have to battle it out across an extensive map, secure game-changing objectives, gather gold, and take down turrets (defensive, tower structures that’ll shoot you to death.)
 Not only that, but there are five roles and over 150 playable champions, each with their own unique playstyle and kit.

 When Did League of Legends Come Out?

 League of Legends was officially released by Riot Games on October 27th, 2009.
 A Mac OS version was later released in 2013.
 Initially, there were only 40 playable champions.

 How Big Is League of Legends and How Many People Play?

 League of Legends is the biggest MOBA out there, and since its release it has consistently reigned as one of the most popular esports games in the world, with a global competitive scene, hefty prize pools, and climbing viewership numbers.
 The 2021 Worlds Championship finals hit a peak viewership of over 4 million .